ispras/spark-openstack/README.md

 Guest OS:

 * Ubuntu 14.04.1-5 (full coverage of all the functionality have been tested; recommended)
-* Ubuntu 16.04 (Spark+Hadoop functionality have been tested; other should work also but we didn't check)
+* Ubuntu 16.04 (Spark+Hadoop functionality has been tested; other should work also but we didn't check)
-* Ubuntu 12.04 (Spark+Hadoop functionality have been tested; other should work also but we didn't check)
+* Ubuntu 12.04 (Spark+Hadoop functionality has been tested; other should work also but we didn't check)

 * CentOS 6/7 are *unsupported for now* but it should be rather easy to implement, waiting for your pull or feature requests since we don't use it.